AZaUk/AZaUk/README.md

 - Expanding into **application development**.
 - Diving deeper into **”artificial intelligence”** and **machine learning applications**.
-- Exploring the intersection between **artificial intelligence and cybersecurity**.
+- Exploring the intersection between **"artificial intelligence" and cybersecurity**.

 ---